-The population commuting by bus is defined as workers age 16 and older who reported taking a bus or trolley to work in the 2012 - 2016 American Community Survey, adjusted for the working population age 16 and older as a whole.
-Map 4.6 shows the population reporting that it commuted by bus in each census tract of the Shoreline Metro service area in the 2012 - 2016 American Community Survey.
+The population commuting by bus is defined as workers age 16 and older who reported taking a bus or trolley to work in the 2013 - 2017 American Community Survey, adjusted for the working population age 16 and older as a whole.
+Map 4.6 shows the population reporting that it commuted by bus in each census tract of the Shoreline Metro service area in the 2013 - 2017 American Community Survey.
 Just over 0.2 percent of the service area population (of all ages) involved workers age 16 and older commuting by bus.
 Map 4.6 indicates that persons who reported commuting by bus can be found in several census tracts throughout the Shoreline Metro service area.
-The most active census tract in the transit service area for commuting by bus (1.1 percent of the total population) can be found in the City of Sheboygan, located immediately west of the central business district in the City of Sheboygan (census tract 5).
-This census tract saw an estimated 42 people commuting by bus.
-Additionally, a relatively high number of bus commuters (0.6 percent of the total population, or 18 people) was reported in census tract 109, which contains the southeastern portion of the City of Sheboygan Falls and the Town of Lima.
-Moderate concentrations of bus commuters (0.4 to 0.599 percent of the total population) can be found in several census tracts in the City of Sheboygan (census tracts 1, 2.01, and 10).
+The most active census tracts in the transit service area for commuting by bus (0.6 percent to 0.999 percent of the total population) can be found in the two census tracts on the north side of the City of Sheboygan (census tracts 1 and 2.01).
+These census tract saw an estimated 26 and 19 people commuting by bus, respectively.
+Another active census tract for commuting by bus is census tract 109, which includes the southeastern portion of the City of Sheboygan Falls and the Town of Lima; this census tract had 24 people commuting by bus.
+Moderate concentrations of bus commuters (0.4 to 0.599 percent of the total population) can be found in two additional census tracts in the City of Sheboygan (census tracts 8 and 10); these census tracts had an estimated 21 and 30 people commuting by bus, respectively.

-Table 4.5: Transit Dependent Population and Households, 2012 - 2016 American Community

-Survey, Shoreline Metro Service Area, by Census Tract
+Table 4.5: Transit Dependent Population and Households, 2013 - 2017 American Community Survey, Shoreline Metro Service Area, by Census Tract